nicolasZhao1908/ubuntu_dotfiles/README.md

 # Dotfiles

-These are my dotfiles for an Ubuntu 22.04 OS machine.
+Dotfiles for an Ubuntu 22.04 OS machine.
 It uses `GNU Stow` for a dead easy dotfiles management.
-The following chunk of text shows an example of how `stow` works:
+The following code snippet shows an example of how `GNU Stow` works:

 ```txt
 ➜ tree -L 1 ~/dotfiles